Harsayazheni/Exno.6-Prompt-Engg/README.md

 e.
 Generates reports or logs for further analysis.

-# Result
-The corresponding Prompt is executed successfully
 ## Aim
 To help in benchmarking AI tools and determining the best tool for a particular task or use case.